EliahKagan/embed-encode/why.md

 float32 values themselves.
 Note that this assumes perfect round-tripping;
 otherwise, we have no way to know the original float32 values exactly.

+### Trying it out in the Python REPL

-An example may be illustrative.
+An example may be illuminating.
 Python has no built-in float32 type; its `float` type is, in practice, float64 on all architectures.
-But [NumPy](https://pypi.org/project/numpy/) does have float32.
+But [NumPy](https://numpy.org/) does have float32.
 Suppose we have a float32 value represented as 0.033652876.
 This is a round-trip representation:

 ```python
 >>> import numpy as np